 with $S_{2j}$ the set of permutations of $2j$ elements.
 The identity (\ref{eq:wick}) can be checked starting from the relation (\ref{eq:RaR}), combined with the canonical anticommutation relations and the property $a_{{\bf x}}\Omega = 0$.

 We are interested in the many-body evolution of initial data close to quasi-free states, generated by the Hamiltonian (\ref{eq:FocKHN}).
-It turns out that if one {\it assumes} that the many-body evolution preserves quasi-freeness for all times, one finds the following coupled evolution equations for the one-particle density matrix:
+It turns out that if one {\it assumes} that the many-body evolution preserves quasi-freeness for all times, one finds the following coupled evolution equations for the one-particle density matrix and the pairing matrix:

 where $h_{\text{HF}}(t)$ is the Hartree-Fock Hamiltonian,

 with $\rho_{t}$ the normalized density and $X_{t}, \Pi_{t}$ linear operators on $\frak{h}$,